Prepare for IELTS

 - Create a group of friends and practise speaking in English.

-- Read English newspaper and listen to English news channels or radio.
+- Read English newspapers and listen to English news channels or radio.

 - Try listening to a variety of English accents – British, Australian, American, British, New Zealand and Canadian.